renawuq/575-Final-project/README.md

 ## Code
 This part contains all the code we used for the project, including data preprocessing and data analysis:

+You could run the code in the following order:

 - `data_preprocessing_clustering.Rmd`: The first script you should run for data preprocessing and clustering.
 - `DGE_cbb575.Rmd`: The script for DGE analysis and identifying markers.